 How long are sessions?

-Your initial evaluation session will last about 1 hour.
+Your initial evaluation session will last about 1 hour and 30 minutes.
 Follow-up sessions typically last 45 minutes to an hour depending on your needs.

 If my child or teen is in counseling, do I need to be present for the sessions?

 Your participation in your child or teen's treatment is essential.
 Research has shown that child or adolescent counseling is much more effective when a parent or caregiver participates in the process.

 Do you accept insurance?